nodemcu/nodemcu-firmware/docs/en/modules/http.md

 For each operation it is possible to provide custom HTTP headers or override standard headers.
 By default the `Host` header is deduced from the URL and `User-Agent` is `ESP8266`.
 Note, however, that the `Connection` header *can not* be overridden!
 It is always set to `close`.

+HTTP redirects (HTTP status 300-308) are followed automatically up to a limit of 20 to avoid the dreaded redirect loops.

 **SSL/TLS support**

 Take note of constraints documented in the [net module](net.md).